I&O AI For Emergency Dental Calls

 Same-day demand is perishable

 Emergency dental callers usually need help now or soon.
-The office that captures contact details, timing, patient status, and urgency first has a better chance of earning the visit.
+The office that captures contact details, timing, patient status, concern language, and callback expectations first has a better chance of earning the visit.

 Better summaries protect staff time